 Loss of means to cope with stress

-In a study published in Oxford Journals, the most quoted barrier to quitting smoking is the loss of means to handle stress.
+The most quoted barrier to quitting smoking is the loss of means to handle stress.
 Many people smoke to manage their stress, emotions and mood.
 Although many believe that it helps them to relax, cigarette smoke is actually a stimulant that can increase blood pressure and heart rate, consequently increasing stress to the body.
 As much comfort as a cigarette provides, there are many better ways to cope with stress and emotional turmoil.

 Learn how to manage your stress without resolving to smoke.
 Try a relaxation technique such as deep breathing or learn to express your feelings to a family member, trusted friend, or healthcare professional.
 When you are upset, step out for some fresh air.
 A walk might help subside your emotions.
 Some people may even feel increased sadness after they quit smoking.
 If you have ever had depression, be more attentive to your feelings and seek medical support when needed.